Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 ---

-## Step 2: Setup git for the ISLE project
+## Step 2: Setup `git` for the ISLE Project

 **Please note:** The commands given below are for command line usage of git.
 GUI based clients such as the [SourceTree App](https://www.sourcetreeapp.com/) may be easier for endusers to use for the git process.

-* Within your git repository provider / hoster e.g [Github](https://github.com), [Bitbucket](https://bitbucket.org/), [Gitlab](https://gitlab.com), create this new empty git repositories:
+* Within your git repository provider / hoster e.g [Github](https://github.com), [Bitbucket](https://bitbucket.org/), [Gitlab](https://gitlab.com), create these new empty git repositories, if they do not already exist:

   1. ISLE project config - e.g. `yourprojectnamehere-isle`
+  2. Drupal / Islandora code - e.g. `yourprojectnamehere-islandora`

 The git project name can be your institution name or the name of the collections you plan to deploy; your choice entirely.
 A very clear distinction between the ISLE and Islandora code should be made in the repo name.
 Do not confuse or label Drupal / Islandora site code as ISLE and vice-versa.

 * Clone this newly created ISLE project to your local laptop or workstation.

   * Open a `terminal` (Windows: open `PowerShell`)

   * Navigate to an directory that will house your new ISLE project directory using the `cd` command.

   * `git clone https://yourgitproviderhere.com/yourinstitutionhere/yourprojectnamehere-isle.git`

-* Navigate to this directory
+* Navigate to the directory created by the clone operation

   * `cd /path/to/your/repo`

-* Add the ICG ISLE git repository as a git upstream. (_the code below is a real path and command_)
+* Add the ICG ISLE git repository as a git upstream. (_The code shown below is a real path and command_.)

   * `git remote add icg-upstream https://github.com/Islandora-Collaboration-Group/ISLE.git`

-  * you can check by running this command: `git remote -v`
+  * You can check by running this command: `git remote -v`

 ```bash
 icg-upstream	https://github.com/Islandora-Collaboration-Group/ISLE.git (fetch)